apmp-dxfg/apmp-dxfg.github.io/_posts/2022-10-21-DXFG-end-of-year-webinar.md

 * Dr. YANG Ping, NIM (China), _"Digital Transformation Consideration and Progress at NIM"_

-* Mr. Ronald Tse, Ribose, _"Digitalization of standards through SMART: an introduction to the IEC/ISO SMART program"_
+* Mr. Ronald Tse, ISO SMART Steering Group, _"Digitalization of standards through SMART: an introduction to the IEC/ISO SMART program"_

 * Dr. Kazuaki Yamazawa, NMIJ (Japan), _"Activities related to DX in metrology at NMIJ"_